Canop/jacquerie/README.md

 # jacquerie
 Similar to jQuery but without the burden of history

-**Warning:** This library isn't ready for consumption.
-Jacquerie is currently being integrated and tested into a big complex jQuery-intensive project.
-Once it's proven the promesses are fullfilled, I'll removed the warning.
+**Warning:** This is historical.
+It worked and still works but I don't use it anymore and it didn't catch so I won't support it if there's a problem.

 ## Why this is needed